strumenti-formali-per-la-bioinformatica/Caos-virus-taxonomy-classification/README.md

 * [Citations of works used](#citations-of-works-used)

 # Overview
-A taxonomy (or taxonomical classification) is a scheme of classification, it is a way to divide, often in an hierarchical way different entities.\
+A taxonomy (or taxonomical classification) is a scheme of classification, especially a hierarchical classification, in which things are organized into groups or types.
 In the world of biology being able to correctly identify the taxonomy of something can give us precious informations about it.\
 This project, inspired and made possible by the previous work of our colleagues A.Cirillo and N.Gagliarde, explores the possibility of using overlap and chaos graphs to train a GNN that is able to correctly identify the taxonomy of a virus.